-Outside directors receive an annual retainer of \$24,000, plus \$1,000 for each Board of Directors or committee meeting attended.
+Outside directors receive an annual retainer of \$24,000, plus \$1,000 for each Board of Directors or committee meeting attended and for any additional day of service committed to the Company.
 Committee chairpersons receive an additional \$500 for each committee meeting attended.
-The Chairman of the Board of Directors receives an additional \$25,000 annually for serving in that capacity.
+The Chairman of the Board of Directors receives an additional \$50,000 annually for serving in that capacity.
 Directors who are full-time employees of the Company or its subsidiaries receive no additional compensation for Board of Directors service.

-Each outside director other than directors Kropid and Wright received on May 8, 1997, options to purchase 2,000 shares of the Company's Common Stock under the provisions of the shareholder approved Option Plan.
-Directors Kropid and Wright each received on July 15, 1997, options to purchase 1,660 shares of the Company's Common Stock under the provisions of the Option Plan.
-The purchase price for the options is the market price of the Common Stock on the date of the grant and will become exercisable, in increments over three years, commencing with the first anniversary of the grant.
+Each outside director received on August 10, 1999, options to purchase 2,000 shares of the Company's Common Stock under the provisions of the shareholder-approved Option Plan.
+The purchase price for the options is the market price of the Common Stock on the date of the grant and will become exercisable in increments, over three years, commencing with the first anniversary of the grant.
 Additional options to purchase 2,000 shares of Common Stock will be granted to each outside director on the date of each Annual Meeting of Shareholders during the 10-year term of the Option Plan.
-All options granted to the outside directors will expire 10 years after the date of each grant.
+All options granted to the outside directors will expire 10 years after the date of each grant